jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 Introduction
 ============

-*intro to REST here*
+REST uses HTTP in much the way it was originally intended but expands the scope to include the transfer of data resources as well as hypertext documents.
+Whereas under the rival technology SOAP [@soap] HTTP is taken as a widely-supported transport on top of which an additional semantic layer can be bootstrapped, REST incorporates the protocol's existing semantics.
+This includes the HTTP's methods for fetching, creating and modifying resources: GET, POST, PUT, PATCH, DELETE and the locating of resources using URLs.
+Under HTTP's original design, hierarchical URLs locate documents without reference to the means of producing the document, even if the content is dynamically generated.
+REST continues this by locating resources, not services, using URLs.
+HTTP's inbuilt headers for content type, language negotiation and specifying a resource's expiry time continue to function according to their originally intended meaning [@headers] allowing REST to work with existing HTTP intermediaries such as load balancing proxies and caches.
+As with HTTP, REST is stateless and therefore cacheable allowing large-scale distributed content distribution networks to be built.

+Despite adopting the mechanisms and semantics of HTTP, whereas documents transferred using HTTP are often interpreted in a streaming fashion, to date REST resources are not examined in this way.
-This purpose of this dissertation is to encourage the REST paradigm to be viewed through a novel lens which in application may be used to deliver tangible benefits to many common REST use cases.
-Although I express my thesis through programming, the contribution I hope to make is felt more strongly as a modification in how we *think* about HTTP than as the delivery of new software.
+The purpose of this dissertation is to allow tangible performance benefits by integrating HTTP streaming with the REST paradigm.
+Although I express my thesis through programming, the contribution I hope to make is felt more strongly as a modification in how one may think about REST.

 In the interest of developer ergonomics, REST clients have tended to style the calling of remote resources similar to the call style of the host programming language.
 Depending on the language, one of two schemas are followed: a synchronous, blocking style in which an invocation halts execution for the duration of the request before evaluating to the fetched resource; or asynchronous, non-blocking in which some logic is specified to be applied to a response once it is available.
 Languages encourage our thinking to follow the terms that they easily